jpdeleon/mirai/README.md

 ```

 ## Issues/ TODO
-* apply easy check for observability e.g. dec cut
+* apply quick for observability e.g. dec cut
 * add details e.g. airmass, local time in csv
+* expand lists of sites: +LCO
 * add Moon, local time, grid to see time gradations, and more airmass ticks in plot
-* needs further tests (see tests/); compare with nexsci tool
+* compare predictions against TTF or nexsci tool
 * incorporate uncertainties
-* expand lists of sites: +LCO
 * query ephem from nexsci
 * include partial transits
-* a file with input values should be read by a function that maps transit ephemerides to a given target
-* batch script should be used to compute transit times of one object observable from several (default) observatories
+* add a function that reads an input file

 ## Notes on the algorithm
 * Given ticid, first mirai checks if it is a toi or ctoi, else ephemeris is asked (check `get_t0_per_dur`)